jayanthkoushik/shiny-pyseed/README.md

 The available configurations, and the command line arguments for specifying them are:

+1. `--barebones/--no-barebones`: Whether to enable barebones mode.
+If enabled, some of the other arguments will be ignored, and a barebones project will be created.
+False by default.
-1. `--project <PATH>`: Path where the new project is created.
+2. `--project <PATH>`: Path where the new project is created.
 This is the only required configuration.
-2. `--description <DESCRIPTION>`: Project description.
+3. `--description <DESCRIPTION>`: Project description.
-3. `--url <URL>`: URL for project docs.
+4. `--url <URL>`: URL for project docs.
 This is needed by MkDocs; see <https://www.mkdocs.org/user-guide/configuration/#site_url>.
+   It is ignored in barebones mode, which does not have MkDocs support.
-4. `--pkg <PKG>`: Main Python package name.
+5. `--pkg <PKG>`: Main Python package name.
 The project is initialized with a single package of this name.
 If not specified, the final component of the project path will be used; for example if the project path is `foo/bar/spam-ham`, then the default main package name will be `spam_ham`.
-5. `--mit`/`--no-mit`: Whether to add the MIT license to the project.
+6. `--mit`/`--no-mit`: Whether to add the MIT license to the project.
    True by default.
-6. `--authors <AUTHORS>`: Project authors.
+7. `--authors <AUTHORS>`: Project authors.
 The project authors must be specified as a comma separated list of names and emails in the form `name <email>`.
 For example `Author One <aone@example.org>, Author Two <atwo@example.org>`.
 If not provided, the script will try to read the global Git config to get the user name and email, and use it as the sole author.
-7. `--pym <3.MINOR.PATCH>`: Minimum supported Python version.
+8. `--pym <3.MINOR.PATCH>`: Minimum supported Python version.
 Note that this cannot be lower than 3.9.
-8. `--pyM <3.MINOR.PATCH>`: Maximum Python version.
+9. `--pyM <3.MINOR.PATCH>`: Maximum Python version.
 This only affects the versions used for running tests with GitHub actions.
+It has no effect in barebones mode since GitHub workflows are not included.
-9. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to the Python package, indicating that the package provides type hints.
+10. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to
+    the Python package, indicating that the package provides type hints.
     True by default.
-10. `--pc-cron`/`--no-pc-cron`: Whether to add support for updating pre-commit hooks monthly through GitHub actions.
+11. `--pc-cron`/`--no-pc-cron`: Whether to add support for updating pre-commit hooks monthly through GitHub actions.
 This will create a periodic GitHub action that will run `pre-commit autoupdate` and create a pull request with the changes.
+It is ignored in barebones mode.

 <!--------------------------------------------------------------------->